openshift-labs/lab-developing-with-odo/workshop/content/030-deploy-an-app.md

 `odo` has pushed the code into a container on the cluster, built the application, and started it.

-We can tail the logs to make sure the application is up and running:
+We can tail the logs to make sure the application is up and running (any errors in the logs can safely be ignored for this example):

 ```execute-1
 odo log -f
 ```

-You're looking for this message to show the applicaiton is running:
+You're looking for this message to show the application is running:

 ```
 Listening on 0.0.0.0, port 8080